 HUD field offices are dedicated to keeping the best possible living environment for all residents.
 They encourage:

 You have the right to live in decent, safe, and sanitary housing.
 Included in this right are:

 The rental property manager should also give you a written notice, within a reasonable time, of any non-emergency inspection or other entry into your apartment.

 As a resident, you also have the following legal rights:

 Property owners and managers must recognize your right to having a voice in residential community affairs.

 The Fair Housing Laws give you the right to equal and fair treatment regarding the use of your building's services and facilities.
 This means you can use the real estate's facilities without regard to race, color, religion, gender, disability, familial status (children under 18), national origin (ethnicity or language), or age.

 If you believe that you have been discriminated against, or would like information on what constitutes housing discrimination, call 1-800-669-9777, or call your local HUD Office of Fair Housing and Equal Opportunity.

-As a resident of a HUD assisted project, you also have certain responsibilities to ensure that your building remains a suitable home for you and your neighbors.
-By signing your lease, you and the owner/management company have entered into a legal, enforceable contract.
+As a new tenant of a HUD-assisted project, you also have certain duties.
+You have to ensure that your building remains a suitable home for you and your neighbors.
+By signing your lease agreement, you and the owner/management company have entered into a legal, enforceable contract.

 If you would like legal assistance, you can contact an experienced tenant lawyer in your area to schedule a consultation.
 You can also visit FindLaw’s Tenant Rights section for more general information on this topic, or find state-specific HUD information.